tobias-weiss-ai-xr/opendesk-edu/docs/university-apps-concept.md

 ## Conclusion

-The University Apps integration into OpenDesk at the University of Marburg demonstrates how open-source platforms can be extended beyond their original scope to serve new domains.
+The University Apps integration into OpenDesk at the University of OpenDesk demonstrates how open-source platforms can be extended beyond their original scope to serve new domains.
 By unifying learning management, video conferencing, file sharing, and collaboration tools under a single portal with SSO, OpenDesk provides a **seamless, user-friendly digital workplace** for higher education.

 This project is a testament to the **power of open-source composability**, showing how government-focused tools can be adapted for education with minimal friction.
 The lessons learned—from SSO architecture to storage strategies—can serve as a blueprint for other institutions looking to modernize their digital ecosystems.